• Skip to primary navigation

 • Pour into a casserole dish and top with the crisp topping.
 Bake for 15 to 20 minutes or until the crisp is golden and bubbling.

-Keyword leftover roasted vegetables, roasted vegetable casserole, savory vegetable crisp, thanksgiving vegetarian main dish, vegan thanksgiving, vegetable side dish, vegetarian thanksgiving
+Keyword leftover roasted vegetables, roasted vegetable casserole, savory vegetable crisp, thanksgiving vegetarian main dish, vegetable side dish, vegetarian thanksgiving

 Tried this recipe?Let us know how it was!